Expand description

 ..OutputOptions::default()

-§Command Line Interface
+};§Command Line Interface

 The library includes a command line interface for converting between different Substrait plan formats and validating plans.
-The CLI is available behind the cli
+The CLI is available behind the cli feature flag.

 §Installation